EDrTech/ILM139C/README.md

 ---------------------------------------------------------------------------------
 > [!WARNING]
 > <p>
 > This project is currently under active development.
-It is experimental, untested, and may not function as intended.
+It is experimental, and may not function as intended.
+The source files might not exactly match tested hardware if you can see this message.
 Use at your own risk.
 ><br clear="right"/>
 ></p>